-Radiation detector, 'Teletector 6112B', metal / plastic / wood, made by Automess, Ladenberg, Germany, 1980-2005
+Radiation detector, 'Teletector 6112B', with accessories and case, metal / plastic / wood, made by Automess, Ladenberg, Germany, 1980-2005

-The special characteristics of the instrument are: wide measuring range from 0.1 mR/h (rem) to 1000 R/h in five switch controlled scales; simple operation by one switch for all functions of the instrument; error free reading due to scale changing meter; and the self-contained telescopic probe is extendable up to 4 metres, increasing the safety factor because of distance from radiation source, and allowing for measurement in inaccessible places.
+The special characteristics of the Teletector 6112B are: wide measuring range from 0.1 mR/h (rem) to 1000 R/h in five switch controlled scales; simple operation by one switch for all functions of the instrument; error free reading due to scale changing meter; and the self-contained telescopic probe is extendable up to 4 metres, increasing the safety factor because of distance from radiation source, and allowing for measurement in inaccessible places.